rebinhosini/power_calculations/.ipynb_checkpoints/README-checkpoint.md

 # Power analaysis for a/b testing ratios/proportions using MDE (Minimal Detectable Effect)
 Using minimal detectable effect for frequentist power calculations in a/b testing.
-The script can run directly in the terminal where the required arguments are:
+The run file requires following parameters:

 1. p1: The benchmark ratio
 2. min_size: lower limit of evaluation the uplift evaluation grid